EX Dr. Gilles collection, Germany, acquired prior to

 Valdivia.

-Die Entdeckung der ältesten Kultur Amerikas, p.
+Entdeckung der ältesten Kultur Amerikas, p.
+99;

-Américas (OAS, Washington, 1998), Vol. 50,
+(OAS, Washington, 1998), Vol. 50, p.
+51 for a discussion

-in a grave burial urn, and their connection with corn as
+and their connection with corn as a sacred symbol for

-a sacred symbol for the inner development of man.
-For
+the inner development of man.
+For the existence of these

-the existence of these smaller figurines down to 2
+smaller figurines down to 2 centimeters, cf. Stothert,

-Figurines (in
+Valdivia Ceramic Figurines (in

-The Secret Art of Pre-Columbian
+Secret Art of Pre-Columbian Ecuador), p.
+19.

-Ecuador), p.
-19. Intact.
-Ref.#
+Intact.
+Ref.# V1081

 $75